The wife of the American Coast Guard member was arrested for an expired visa after a security check for military housing - ExBulletin

 The wife of the American Coast Guard member was arrested for an expired visa after a security check for military housing

-Washington – The wife of a coast -in -service goalkeeper was arrested earlier this week by the federal immigration authorities inside the family residential section of US Air Naval station in Key West, Florida, after being reported in a routine safety check, officials announced on Saturday.
+Washington (AP) The wife of a coast -in -service goalkeeper was arrested earlier this week by federal immigration authorities inside the family residential section of US Air Naval station in Key West, Florida, after being reported during a routine security check, officials announced on Saturday.

 The spouse is not a member of the Coast Guard and was held by internal security surveys in accordance with a legal dismissal order, said the spokesperson for the Coast Guard.
 Steve Roth in a press release confirming the arrest at the base of Thursdays.
 The Coast Guard works in close collaboration with HSI and others to enforce federal laws, including immigration.